The second outing of Words on the Waves Writers Festival will take place May 31 – June 5, 2023.

 Will there be an information desk at the Festival?

-There will be a Festival Information Desk near or within the venue.
+There will be a Festival Information Desk near the door or within each main venue.
 Lost property, information about the program, venue and other general information will be available here.

 How long do the events last?